 - Basil is high in Vitamin D. The benefits of Vitamin D for health cannot be overemphasized—and it is essential that you get enough vitamin D if you wish to prevent breast cancer!
 Studies have shown that breast cancer patients with high levels of Vitamin D levels are two times as likely to survive than women with low levels.
 This is because vitamin D actually attacks and destroys cancer cells.
-Vitamin D is so important that the Canadian Cancer Society has endorsed using vitamin D as one of their cancer-prevention strategies.
+Vitamin D is so important that the Canadian Cancer Society has endorsed using vitamin D as one of its cancer-prevention strategies.

 - Basil is high in antioxidants.
 These come in the form of high amounts of both Vitamin C and flavonoids.
 Flavonoids are strong anti-inflammatories, as mentioned earlier.
 Vitamin C is needed for repair in the body, and antioxidants like vitamin C protect cells from both the amount of free radicals in the system and the damage they can cause.

 - Basil is a powerful anti-bacterial.
 A 2004 study conducted by Ghent University in Belgium found that washing lettuce in a solution of 1 % either basil or thyme essential oil led to a considerable decline in the number of Shigella bacteria.
-Shigella can lead to shigellosis, which effects approximately 500,00 Americans each year according to the US Centers for Disease Control (CDC) and is resistant to most antibiotics.
-Basil is also an effective antibacterial against E. coli, Salmonella and many others.
+Shigella can lead to shigellosis, which affects approximately 500,00 Americans each year according to the US Centers for Disease Control (CDC) and is resistant to most antibiotics.
+Basil is also an effective antibacterial against E. coli, Salmonella, and many others.

 - Basil can balance blood sugar.
 Studies have shown that basil can control blood sugar as well.
-A 2004 study found that basil extract decreased serum concentrations of both cortisol and glucose in mice, suggesting that Ocimum sanctummay help regulate diabetes.
-Another study with rats found that basil leaves helped to reduce hyperglycemia, control cortisol levels and balance out adrenal overproduction.
+A 2004 study found that basil extract decreased serum concentrations of both cortisol and glucose in mice, suggesting that Ocimum sanctum may help regulate diabetes.
+Another study with rats found that basil leaves helped to reduce hyperglycemia, control cortisol levels, and balance out adrenal overproduction.

 Make Basil Part of Your Healing Toolbox!

 If you had to pick just a few herbs for your kitchen (heaven forbid), I would say that basil needs to be at the top of that list!
-Eat basil leaves raw right from of the garden or farmers market or simmer then in tasty recipes.
-Of course, many individuals use basil in extract (food grade essential oil) form or in capsules.
+Eat basil leaves raw right from the garden or farmers market or simmer then in tasty recipes.
+Of course, many individuals use basil in extract (food-grade essential oil) form or in capsules.
 Do yourself, your body and your taste buds a favor– add this tasty “super herb” to your healthy breast protocol today!